 On the other hand, white-tail antlers have tines that all grow out from the one main beam.
 These antlers don’t fork off again from the tines at all.
 White tails also have smaller antlers than mule deer.
 White tails shed their antlers around January or February each year.
 The number of points (or tines) cannot be used to determine the age of the deer in either species.

 The ears of mule deer and white-tails are noticeably different and are actually one the most recognizable characteristics of mule deer.
 This is because mule deer typically have much larger ears than white tails.
 The ears of mule deer are significantly larger and are usually set at a 30-degree angle from the head.
 The ears of white tails are smaller and more rounded in shape.

 The most noticeable difference between mule deer and white tails is their tail and color.
 Mule deer have a white patch on their rump and a small white tail with a black tip.
 Their faces are light gray and their bodies are gray-brown.

 White-tailed deer have a reddish-brown body that is grayer in the winter.
 However, they have a white patch under their throat, as well as around their nose and eyes.
 Their stomachs are white, as is the underside of their tail.
 Interestingly, despite their name, it is usually easier to see the large white patch on the rump of mule deer than it is to see on the tail of white tails.
 Instead, it is usually most visible on white tails only when they have their tail held up in the air.

 Mule Deer vs White-tail: Movement

-When fleeing, mule deer and white-tails have a different way of running, which makes them far easier to distinguish.
-White-tails have a typical running movement or gallop, but mule deer are much different.
+When fleeing, mule deer and white-tails have different ways of running, which makes them far easier to distinguish.
+White tails have a typical running movement or gallop, but mule deer are much different.
 Although they can still run the traditional way, mule deer typically have a stiff-legged bounding jump where they land with all four feet at the same time.
 This is known as “stotting”.